Board Certified Podiatrists | Expert Foot & Ankle Care

 Combination Protocols for Mosaic and Recalcitrant Warts

 Isolated single warts in immunocompetent patients respond to most treatments.
 Mosaic warts (clusters of 5+ warts) and warts failing ≥2 treatments require combination approaches: debridement + cantharidin followed by Swift at 4-week intervals achieves the highest cure rates in published case series.
-Immunotherapy (intralesional Candida antigen, contact sensitization with DPCP) is a systemic immune-priming approach that leverages the body’s antifungal response to generate cross-reactive anti-HPV immunity — emerging evidence in recalcitrant pediatric warts.
+Immunotherapy (intralesional Candida antigen, contact sensitization with DPCP) is a systemic immune-priming approach that uses the body’s antifungal response to generate cross-reactive anti-HPV immunity — emerging evidence in recalcitrant pediatric warts.

 Prevention and Recurrence